mit-cml/yrtoolkit/yr/tutorials/fake_voices.md

 <p style="padding-bottom: 7px"></p>

 ## Add Another Slider
-<span style="font-size: 110%; font-weight: bold; color:#1c2f8d;">Drag in another label and slider to change the rate.</span> Rename the label to "RateLabel" as shown below.
-Change the name of the slider to “RateSlider”.
+<span style="font-size: 110%; font-weight: bold; color:#1c2f8d;">Drag in a label and slider to change the rate.</span> Rename the label to "RateLabel" as shown below.
 Change the text for this label to “Change the Rate”.
-Then, change its properties as shown in the second image, below.
+Then, change the label properties.
+Then, change the name of the slider to “RateSlider” and change its properties as shown in the second image, below.

 (Note: Don’t worry about changing the appearance of these components for now.
-You can tweak the design once you test the app!
+You can tweak the design once you test the app!)

 ![The image shows how to add another slider and name it rate slider.](../images/Fake_Voices/rate_slider_label.jpg){:.enlargeImage}
 ![The image shows how to change the rate slider properties.](../images/Fake_Voices/properties_for_the_rate_slider.jpg){:.enlargeImage}